 This statement sets out how financial authorities and industry are working together to deliver better outcomes for depositors in the event of a bank or building society insolvency.
 The changes will not only improve our ability to protect depositors following a bank or building society failure, but also support a diverse and competitive banking sector in the UK.

-The Bank of England’s Policy Statement on its review of its approach to setting a minimum requirement for own funds and eligible liabilities (MREL), published in December 2021, stated that “the Bank considers that recent innovations in technology in the banking system may afford opportunities to mitigate disruptions that may occur in the insolvency of a failing mid-tier firm whose business model is dominated by transactional account banking.
-These developments include Open Banking and ‘linked accounts’ technology.
+Following the Bank of England’s Policy Statementfootnote on its review of its approach to setting a minimum requirement for own funds and eligible liabilities (MREL), published in December 2021, the Bank started work to consider whether recent innovations in technology in the banking system may afford opportunities to mitigate disruptions that may occur in the insolvency of a failing mid-tier firm whose business model is dominated by transactional account banking.

-Currently, the FSCS aims to effect pay out of eligible deposits within seven days of a bank or building society failing.
-Payments to individuals in more complex cases will take longer.
-Even with compensation within FSCS coverage limits being paid within this time, customers may need to open another current account.
-This may not be straightforward, especially for more vulnerable members of society.
-Thus, while an FSCS pay-out is underway, depositors may temporarily lose access to their funds at the bank or building society in insolvency.
+Even with compensation within FSCS coverage limitsfootnote being paid within this time, some customers may need to open another account to continue to access their funds.
+While an FSCS pay-out is underway, depositors may experience a period in which they temporarily lose access to their funds at the bank or building society in insolvency.

-The Bank, working with other authorities and with the private sector, wants to explore opportunities to minimise the disruption caused by insolvency to those depositors who are protected by the FSCS but are reliant on their accounts with the failed firm for day to day banking and access to money.
+The Bank, working with other authorities, industry, and other stakeholders, has been exploring opportunities to minimise the disruption caused by insolvency to those depositors who are protected by the FSCS but are reliant on their accounts with the failed firm for day-to-day banking and access to money.